MacawNL/MvvmQuickCross/Readme.md

 ## Getting Started ##
 **Note: for a detailed step-by-step guide on how to build the CloudAuction example app that can be found in this repository, see [here](http://vincenth.net/blog/archive/2013/08/30/creating-a-cross-platform-native-app-using-mvvmquickcross-and-xamarin-part-1-cross-platform-code-and-windows-8-app.aspx) (however, be aware that this post has not yet been updated to show the new NuGet package install procedure; follow the steps below for that).**

-**Coming up next: updated and detailed guidance (will be posted and linked to from here shortly), simple iOS data binding and an iOS example app.**

 To create an app with MvvmQuickCross, follow these steps: